 Think of the policies and procedures that you have in place and what steps you would take to investigate an incident this may include interviewing staff.
 Explain at what point you would notify others including the CQC.

 Q. How does the practice provide safe services for children and vulnerable adults?

-Discuss the practice policies on safeguarding include staff DBS checks in this.
-If all your staff haven’t got DBS checks then be prepared to justify why they haven’t including reference to risk assessments.
-En sure that your staff have been trained in this area and if they haven’t, be prepared to explain to your interviewer how you as a practice are going to achieve this.
+Discuss the practice policies on safeguarding include staff DBS checks.
+If not all your staff have DBS checks then be prepared to justify why they have not, including reference to risk assessments.
+Ensure that your staff have been trained in this area if they have not, be prepared to explain to your interviewer how you as a practice are going to achieve this.

 You could also mention holding regular meetings where complaints or critical incidents are discussed.

 Include policies (updated on an annual basis), infection control audits, identified lead for infection control (with evidence of training and updates), cleaning schedules including consulting and treatment rooms, hand washing audits and evidence of staff training.
 Use of PPE both in the surgery and on home and domiciliary visiting.